isblab/IMP_Toolbox/analysis/contact_maps/README.md

 ### contact_map_all_pairs

 Parallelized version of contact map for all protein pairs.
-Default code for contact maps.
+Same functionality, earlier and slower version of the code in `surface_distance_maps_v2`.

 ### cm
 Get boolean contact maps for all protein pairs.
 Parallelized.
 By Satwik Pasani.